Our political involvement is an important way to bring our purpose to life through public policy.

-In calendar year 2013, P&G paid roughly $8.27 million in dues to U.S. trade and industry associations with annual dues of $25,000 or more, of which $1.2 million, roughly 14 percent, was identified by 42 associations as funds spent on lobbying and political activities.
+In calendar year 2015, P&G paid roughly $8.2 million in dues to U.S. trade and industry associations with annual dues of $25,000 or more, of which almost $1 million was identified by 39 associations as funds spent on lobbying and political activities.

 P&G engages in the political process by providing financial support to selected state ballot initiatives and issue advocacy campaigns that have a direct impact on our ability to touch and improve consumers’ lives.
 P&G’s involvement in these campaigns is overseen by P&G’s Public Policy Team, a multi-functional team composed of representatives from Global Government Relations and Public Policy, Legal, Human Resources, Corporate Communications and other functions related to the specific issue under consideration.
 The team makes recommendations to the Chief Legal Officer for approval, and for further review and approval by the Chairman and CEO as appropriate.
 As with all other aspects of our political involvement, our participation in such efforts is guided by our Purpose, Values and Principles and by our business strategies, and is fully reported in accordance with governing laws.

 P&G’s policy is to not use corporate funds to support super PACs, 527 organizations or candidates in states where it is legally permissible to do so.
 Further, P&G has no plans to use corporate funds to support other independent political expenditures to influence federal elections, nor do we plan to make contributions to trade associations for that purpose.
-Beginning in 2012, we notify our key associations on an annual basis that our annual dues cannot be used for electioneering or independent political expenditures.
+Since 2012, we have notified our key associations on an annual basis that our annual dues cannot be used for electioneering or independent political expenditures.

 The P&G GGF is P&G’s political action committee.
 As with all other aspects of P&G’s business, the P&G GGF is guided by our Purpose, Values, and Principles.
 The P&G GGF enables P&G employees to pool personal, voluntary financial contributions to support candidates at the federal, state and local level who support issues important to the business and the quality of life in the communities in which P&G employees live and work.

 The P&G GGF supports candidates at all levels of government.
-Support of candidates is guided by our Purpose, Values and Principles and generally based on any or all of the following criteria: support of P&G business issues (key votes can be found here); sustained constituent relationships with P&G facilities or employees; and positions in leadership or on Committees of particular importance to the Company.
+Support of candidates is guided by our Purpose, Values and Principles and generally based on any or all of the following criteria: support of P&G business issues; sustained constituent relationships with P&G facilities or employees; and positions in leadership or on Committees of particular importance to the Company.